UKCloud/documentation/articles/managed-services/man-patching-faq.md

 ### What if I require additional patches outside of my standard patching cycle?

-The customer is responsible for notifying UKCloud of any patches (including critical patches) they require to be applied outside of their standard patching cycle via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the Portal; UKCloud will not pro-actively scan for or apply any patches outside of a customer's standard patching cycle.
-Should a customer raise a Service Request for patches to be applied outside of their standard patching cycle, our standard [Service Request](https://docs.ukcloud.com/articles/portal/ptl-how-raise-escalate-service-request.html?q=ticket) resolution target will apply, with the clock starting from the point we receive the Service Request **and** a vendor released patch being made publicly available.
+The customer is responsible for notifying UKCloud of any patches (including critical patches) they require to be applied outside of their standard patching cycle via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the Portal.
+UKCloud will not proactively scan for or apply any patches outside of a customer's standard patching cycle.
+Should a customer raise a Service Request for patches to be applied outside of their standard patching cycle, our standard [Service Request resolution target](https://docs.ukcloud.com/articles/portal/ptl-how-raise-escalate-service-request.html?q=ticket) will apply, with the clock starting from the point we receive the Service Request **and** a vendor released patch being made publicly available.

 ## Management